FORGE: Foundational Optimization Representations from Graph Embeddings: Experiments

 \section{Experiments}

-So far, we only demonstrate that \textsc{Forge} embeddings reliably cluster unseen instances from diverse problem classes.
+So far, we only demonstrated that \textsc{Forge} embeddings reliably cluster unseen instances from diverse problem classes.
 Our ultimate goal is to improve MIP solving, hence we now shift to supervised evaluations.
 We design the next set of experiments on downstream tasks that (1) provide utility to enhance solving MIPs, (2) commonly applied in the literature to enable a fair comparison, (3) radically different from each other, whereby we use \textit{the same \textsc{Forge} model} to validate its general applicability across tasks, problems, and sizes, and (4) agnostic to the underlying MIP solver, i.e., we do not depend on internal access to specific solver procedures within the branch-and-bound tree.

 We therefore study two fundamentally different downstream tasks: predicting the integrality gap of a given MIP instance, as also studied in~\citep{li2024towards}, and predicting variables for search guidance, as also studied in~\citep{hangnn}.
 Despite being unrelated, both tasks serve as primal heuristics to speed-up MIP solving by obtaining better solutions faster.
 The integrality gap is used to generate a pseudo-cut added to the original problem formulation to tighten its bound at the beginning of the search, whereas variable guidance is used to provide hints to the solver during search.
+Preliminary results on predicting solver configuration~\citep{cai2024multi} and transfer learning from optimization to satisfaction representations~\citep{pal2026transferlearningfoundationaloptimization} are in Appendix~\ref{app:configuration} and Appendix~\ref{app:transfer}.

-The critical aspect of these experiments is that we use the \textbf{same} pre-trained \textsc{Forge} model to obtain general-purpose MIP embeddings that are then fine-tuned on a small number of cheaply labeled data to learn prediction heads for \textbf{completely different tasks}, as shown in Figure \ref{fig:forge_supervised}-A. An analogy from NLP is to generate pre-trained word embeddings using a foundational model, and then to fine-tune prediction heads for entity extraction in a specific domain, e.g., finance, using a small set of labels.
+The critical aspect of these experiments is that we use the \textbf{same pre-trained \textsc{Forge} model} to obtain general-purpose MIP embeddings that are then fine-tuned on a small number of cheaply labeled data to learn prediction heads for \textbf{completely different tasks}, as shown in Figure \ref{fig:forge_supervised}-A. An analogy from NLP is to generate pre-trained word embeddings using a foundational model, and then to fine-tune prediction heads for entity extraction in a specific domain, e.g., finance, using a small set of labels.
 Our goal is to revive the success of foundational models from NLP and CV in the context of CO.